AvizNetworks/opbnos-api/docs/snmp.md

 ```

 <strong>Initialize client</strong>
 <p>Use the appropriate JSON file that corresponds to the targetted device name.
-This JSON file should contain request body parameters corresponding to any potential configuration/post requests.
+This JSON file should contain request body parameters corresponding to any potential configuration/post requests.</p>

 ```py
 node = opbapi.connect_to('SN2010')
 ```

-<strong>Configure SNMP community</strong>
+## Configure SNMP community
-<p>In order to configure SNMP community information, the API, configSNMPcomm(), must be invoked with appropriate parameters in dictionary format within the parameter 'dt'.
+<p>In order to configure SNMP community information, the API, configSNMPcomm(), must be invoked with appropriate parameters in dictionary format within the parameter 'dt'.</p>
 ```py
 node.configSNMPcomm(dt="{"community":"Aviz"}")
 ```